 Getting Off on The Right Foot

-Onboarding is critical to a program launch and introducing your Partners, and their sales reps, to the objectives and benefits it represents to them.
+Partner onboarding process is critical to a new partners service launch and introducing your Partners, and their sales reps, to the business objectives and benefits it represents to them.
 It sets the tone for how you value their efforts and the investment you will make into their success.
 Done wrong and they may never come or come back!